gregnordin/notes_to_self/python/jupyter_notebook_notes.md

 ### Easy way

 Install Damian Avilla's [nb_conda_kernels](https://github.com/Anaconda-Server/nb_conda_kernels), which automatically creates KernelSpecs for each conda environment.
+Make sure `ipykernel` is installed in every conda environment you want to be available as a jupyter kernel.

 ### More involved method